 Duke Energy and county officials to test sirens around Robinson Nuclear Plant

-This three-minute test is performed annually, in cooperation with emergency officials in Chesterfield, Darlington and Lee counties, who are responsible for sounding the sirens.
+The full volume test is performed annually, in cooperation with emergency officials in Chesterfield, Darlington and Lee counties, who are responsible for sounding the sirens.

 Hearing a siren does not mean to evacuate.
 In an emergency, sirens are sounded as a signal for residents to tune to a local radio or TV station that would carry an Emergency Alert System (EAS) message.
 County officials use these stations to provide information to the public.
 If sirens are heard and residents are unsure if it is a test or an emergency, they should tune to their local radio or TV station.
-The EAS will not be activated during the siren tests.
+The Emergency Alert System will not be activated during the siren tests.

 For more information about the public alert notification sirens, residents can refer to information available on www.duke-energy.com.

 The Robinson Nuclear Plant produces approximately 724 megawatts of electricity and is located about five miles from Hartsville, S.C.

 Duke Energy Progress owns nuclear, coal-fired, natural gas and hydroelectric generation.
 That diverse fuel mix provides about 12,000 megawatts of owned electric capacity to approximately 1.5 million customers in a 32,000-square-mile service area of North Carolina and South Carolina.